christianaao/fe-news-article/README.md

 ## About this Project

 This project is the frontend application of my news article website, created using React.js, HTML and CSS.
-It is designed to display data using the API I built in my backend projetct.
+It is designed to display data using the API I built in my backend project.
 This app features a range of functionality from viewing lists of articles, to voting and commenting on individual articles.

 This project is still under development and is continuously being improved.